Dimtemp/AzureDataFactory/exercise10-create-adf.md

 > **Note**: The creation of the Data Factory takes approximately 1 minute.

+1. On the deployment successful message, click on the button **Go to resource**.

 > **Result**: After you completed this exercise, you have created an instance of Azure Data Factory